 A note on adult content, foreign, broken, and offensive sites

-When rating the Needs Met criteria, Quality Raters “assign Porn, Foreign Language, Did Not Load, and Upsetting-Offensive flags to result blocks when appropriate.”
+When rating the Needs Met criteria, Quality Raters “assign Porn, Foreign Language, and Did Not Load to result blocks when appropriate.
+Some rating tasks may also ask to identify Upsetting-Offensive and/or Not-for-Everyone results.”
 This does not necessarily mean penalization.

 An adult content page can still be a high-quality page, but the Quality Raters do have to mark it as “not for everyone”.